The Issues: YOUR HEALTH

 Medical studies shows that eating a plant-based vegetarian cuisine can reduce your risk of heart disease, diabetes, stroke, cancer and obesity.
 Fat, cholesterol, steroids, hormones, PCB’s and heavy metals are present in animal foods like meat, fish, dairy and eggs.
 Eating animal-based foods can also expose you to Salmonella & other food borne illnesses.

-Plant-based vegetarians and the other hand, often will have more energy, feel satisfied longer, may lose weight more easily, lower their blood sugar, lower their cholesterol and be happier knowing they are helping their health, the environment and the animals.
+Plant-based vegetarians, often will have more energy, feel satisfied longer, may lose weight more easily, lower their blood sugar, lower their cholesterol and be happier knowing they are helping their health, the environment and the animals.

 According to the American Journal of Clinical Nutrition, vegetarians do not have higher levels of anemia than meat eaters.